Last Updated: June 15, 2021

 We take mobile internet for granted.

-How much does mobile data cost around the world in 2020?
+How much does mobile data cost around the world?

 This Map Shows the Mobile Data Cost Around the World